jrgroves/ECON691/_pages/wk2_pt2.md

 ### *Tidycensus* Package

 First we start by installing the *tidycensus* pacakge to our machine because we will need that.
 Secondly, we need to let the U.S> Census Beurua know who we are by registering and obtaining an API Key.
 This is free and is simply a means of keeping tabs on who is accessing the database for what use.
-To obtain a key, go to the [https://api.census.gov/data/key_signup.html](Census Key Website) and fill in your name, email address and agree to the terms of service.
+To obtain a key, go to the [Census Key Website](https://api.census.gov/data/key_signup.html) and fill in your name, email address and agree to the terms of service.
 Your key will now be sent to you in your email account.
 While we wait for that email to arrive, we need to setup R Studio to install the key into our R base code so that we do not have to input it everytime we want to utilize the Census API.

 In the console, run the following two lines of code (they will run as soon as you hit enter):
 ```R